Yusufteppei/protdiffusion/README.md

 # protdiffusion

-A research-oriented PyTorch implementation exploring **geometric diffusion models for protein structure generation**.
+A from-scratch PyTorch implementation exploring **geometric diffusion models for protein structure generation**.

-The project began as a from-scratch reconstruction of ideas from **RFdiffusion**, with the goal of understanding and implementing the underlying machinery rather than treating existing models as black boxes.
-It is now evolving into a more experimental project focused on diffusion directly over protein backbone geometry.
+`protdiffusion` began as an attempt to understand the machinery behind **RFdiffusion** by implementing its underlying concepts rather than treating existing implementations as black boxes.
+The project evolved into a broader exploration of diffusion over protein backbone geometry, including rigid-body transformations, rotations on (SO(3)), invariant point attention, and geometric structure updates.

-> **Status:** Experimental and under active development.
-This is not a reproduction of the official RFdiffusion implementation.
+> **Status:** Experimental research / learning implementation.
+This project is **not a reproduction of the official RFdiffusion implementation** and does not claim comparable performance.

 ## Motivation